ACP contest overview & rules

 Submission: URL link for online or PDF file for print.
 Do not submit both.

-The University of Minnesota’s Hubbard School of Journalism and Mass Communication has joined Associated Collegiate Press in launching the Diversity, Equity and Inclusion contest.
+The University of Minnesota Hubbard School of Journalism and Mass Communication has joined ACP in the Diversity, Equity and Inclusion competition.

 Stories from all platforms are eligible.
 Long-form stories, published in print or online, should be accompanied by sidebars, graphics and data.
 Broadcast packages may also be entered.